tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 Natural language processing is a field focused on the goal of having computers interact with (understand and generate) natural (human) language.

 Examples include:
-* Spell Checker.
+* A spell Checker.

-* Talking to Alexa, Siri or Google Assistant.
+* Talking to digital assistants such as Alexa, Siri or Google Assistant.

-* Voice to text on mobile devices.
+* Voice-to-text on mobile devices.

 Computer speak is very specific; its unambigous, literal, methodical and mathematical.
 Human language is quite the opposite * Words can share multiple meanings when used in different contexts, despite being spelled the same or sounding the same.